reenatt-dotcom/planetfact/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute!

-## Contact

-For questions or feedback, please contact us at [your-email@example.com].

 ---

 Enjoy exploring the wonders of our solar system and learning about the incredible planets that inhabit it!